plus3it/nessus-agent-formula/README.md

 # nessus-agent-formula

-This Salt formula will install the Nessus Agent and, if all parametes are provided, will also link the agent to a Nessus server.
+This Salt formula will install the Nessus Agent and, if all Nessus server parameters are provided, will also link the agent to the server.
 This formula supports both Windows and Linux.

 On Windows, the formula depends on the Salt Windows Package Manager (`winrepo`),